The Most Balanced Rosetta Stone Review You'll Ever Read

 There are just so many better alternatives to spend money on!

-It’s true that some people have no problem affording Rosetta Stone and there is of course the option of buying version 3 or a second-hand copy which is a significantly cheaper option.
+It’s true that some people have no problem affording Rosetta Stone and there is of course the option of buying an older version or a second-hand copy which is a significantly cheaper option.

 For those of you who do have RS or are planning to get it anyway despite the cost, keep reading! 🙂

-The Rosetta Stone online subscription is a pointless, financial trap
+The Rosetta Stone online subscription has the potential to be a financial trap

-As I said in my Living Language review recently, it makes absolutely no sense to sign up for a limited online subscription to the exact same content as the physical product.
+As I said in my Living Language review, it makes little sense to sign up for a limited online subscription to the exact same content_ as the physical product.

 With the Rosetta Stone online subscription, you’re getting a limited 24 months access to the full software for the same price as you would if you bought the CD’s or downloadable product which would give you lifetime_ access.